 You have two main options when it comes to fulfilling your design needs as a small business.

-- Online tools allow you to create and customize your own designs with a variety of templates for social media posts, presentations, newsletters and infographics.
+- Online tools allow you to create and customize your own designs with a variety of templates for creating websites, social media posts, presentations, newsletters and infographics.

 - Freelancer marketplaces connect you with skilled designers with transparent pricing options who will do all the designing for you.